Transfer operators and dimension of bad sets for non-uniform Fuchsian lattices: Introduction and main statement

 for badly approximable real numbers.
 In general, we can call \emph{Kurzweil's bound} a pair of upper and lower bounds for the difference between the dimension of the ambient space and $ \dim_H\big(\bad(\epsilon)\big) $.
-In \cite{Weil} Kurzweil's bounds have been obtained for points in the euclidian space, and also in the hyperbolic space, for the action of some class of geometrically finite Klenian groups.
+In \cite{Weil} Kurzweil's bounds have been obtained for points in the euclidian space, and also in the hyperbolic space, for the action of some class of geometrically finite Kleinian groups.
 Similar bounds are obtained in \cite{BroderickKleinbock} for systems of linear forms and in \cite{MarcheseTrevinoWeil} for the set of directions on a given translation surface.
 The common aspect of all these results is that the Kurzweil's bound that they provide is not linear, but one inequality can only be obtained for some power $\epsilon^\beta$ with $0<\beta<1$.
 Finally, in \cite{Simmons}, the Kurzweil's bound for systems of linear forms is improved up to Hensley's first order estimate.
-This paper is devoted to the proof of Theorem~\ref{TheoremMainTheorem} below, which establishes Hensley's result for the action of non-uniform lattices in $\sltwor$ on the boundary of the upper half plane.
+Results and techniques related to those of this paper appear also in \cite{Kessebohmer}, \cite{Stadlbauer} and \cite{Sullivan}.
+This paper is devoted to the proof of Theorem~\ref{TheoremMainTheorem} below, which establishes Hensley's result for the action of non-uniform lattices in $\sltwor$ on the boundary of the upper half-plane.
 Theorem~\ref{TheoremMainTheorem} also gives positive answer to a question in \cite{MarcheseTrevinoWeil} concerning badly approximable directions on a \emph{Veech surface} (see Theorem~1.1 in \cite{MarcheseTrevinoWeil} and the comments after the statement).